nablarch/nablarch-document/en/examples/10/contents/OnlineAccessLogStatistics.rst

 Execution
 ----------
-This batch is implemented using the Nablarch batch architecture.
-Therefore, \ **Nablarch.jar**\ is required to run this batch.
+This batch is implemented using the :ref:`nablarch_batch` .
-Since the Nablarch batch requires a connection to the database, **database connection configuration** is also required.

-The following parameters are required when running this sample:
+The following parameters are required when running this sample.

 * diConfig